 - Assess in identifying a child as needing support, the class teacher, SENDCO, the child (if appropriate) and the child's parents, carry out an analysis of the child's needs.
 In some cases, with the agreement of parents, other professionals from health or social services who are already involved with the child may also help inform the assessments. - Plan Where it is decided to provide additional support, all those concerned agree on the desired outcomes and interventions are put in place and recorded. - Do The class teacher remains responsible for working with the child on a daily basis.
-With support from the SENDCO, they oversee the implementation of the interventions. - Review The effectiveness, impact and quality of the support / interventions is reviewed, in line with the agreed date, by the class teacher and SENDCO, taking into account the child's parents and the child's views.
-This should feedback into the analysis of the child's needs.
-The support will be revised in light of the child's progress and development, with decisions made regarding any changes to the support and outcomes.
+With support from the SENDCO, they oversee the implementation of the interventions. - Review The effectiveness, impact and quality of the support / interventions will be reviewed, usually on a termly basis, by the class teacher, SENDCO, parents and child (if appropriate).
+The support will be revised in light of the child's progress and development, with decisions made regarding any changes to the support and outcomes .
 Parents should have clear information about the impact of the support and interventions provided, enabling them to be involved in planning next steps.